 The trucks we've rounded up include models that will launch as soon as next year, as well as some that are further off into the future.
 It's an open question as to which electric pickup truck will go on sale first, but it seems like the Rivian R1T will win that race.
 The R1T should be closely followed by the Tesla Cybertruck and Lordstown Endurance, while the other trucks may trail behind a bit.

-Electric pickup trucks offer high towing values, solid payload ratings, as well as versatility and then some as compared to traditional pickup trucks.
-Some EV trucks are even designed to be extreme off-roaders, like the GMC Hummer EV and Rivian R1T, as just two examples.
+Electric pickup trucks offer high towing values, solid payload ratings, as well as versatility.
+Some EV trucks are even designed to be extreme off-roaders, like the GMC Hummer EV SUT and Rivian R1T, as just two examples.

 Without further adieu, let's jump right into what the world of electric pickup trucks will likely look like in just a few years' time.